The Archons and the Attention Economy

 · social (money, influence, ratings);

-From this view, any directed attention, any focusing of the mind on an action, event, or object can be regarded as an energetically significant action, a kind of “act of payment.”
-Therefore the real question is not whether “we pay,” but to whom and for what we are paying with our attention.
+From this perspective, any directed attention — any focusing of the mind upon an action, event, or object — can be regarded as an energetically significant act: a kind of “act of payment.”
+Therefore the real question is not whether we “pay,” but to whom and for what we pay with our attention.

-Accordingly, one can single out three interconnected and mutually conditioned levels on which the “attention economy” is formed — that is, the transformation of psychic energy into other forms: two “worldly” ones — the market and power, and one — the “interworld” one, “purely” Archontic.
-It is clear that the Archons, as the creators and de facto rulers of the manifested world, influence all levels.
-However, the aims and masses are mainly governed by provoked fear, xenophobia, hatred, and outrage.
+Accordingly, one may distinguish three interrelated and mutually conditioning levels at which an “attention economy” is formed — that is, the transformation of psychic energy into other forms: two “worldly” ones, market and power, and one “interworld,” “purely” Archontic.
+It is clear that the Archons, as the creators and de facto rulers of the manifested world, exert influence at all its levels; however, the aims, tasks, and ultimacy of this influence vary substantially.

-The market level is the simplest and most obvious: various platforms, media, and games monetize attention directly as resources, money, and/or data.
+The market level is the simplest and most obvious: it includes various platforms, media, and games, which in the most “direct” manner monetize attention into resources, money, and/or data.

-Finally, at the properly-interworld level of influence, all these levers together turn attention into stable, regulated, and predictable flows of energy and a steady outflow of pneuma into the Interval.
+Finally, on the properly interworld level of influence, all these levers together convert attention into stable, regulated, and predictable flows of energy, and into a stable outflow of pneuma into the Interspace.

-We have discussed repeatedly that the Archontic world is a system of broad, shallow experiences with social pressures like “don’t overthink it” and “why do you need this,” and the current one — of metamodernity — demonstrates this tendency on ever-increasing scales.
-All intense experiences, deep realizations, and completed actions end up “in the red,” and Archontic influence can be described as a kind of “tax on depth.”
-Any prolonged, serious effort requires a person’s continuous concentration and holds attention in a single channel, and this, of course, entails direct losses for the “Archontic economy.”
-Therefore any forms of sustained concentration of attention (reading books, studying, prayer, practice) are structurally disadvantaged: they seem to be subject to an additional tax, because they are always accompanied by ever-increasing fatigue, boredom, social pressure of the type “don’t overthink it” and “why do you need this.”
-Under such conditions, deep attention increasingly becomes a “psychic luxury” that fewer and fewer people can “afford” without internal or external “sanctions.”
+We have discussed more than once that the Archontic world is a system of great breadth of experience with minimal depth.
+In this sense, the development of society in the era of postmodernism— and the current era of metamodernism— demonstrates this tendency on ever-growing scales.
+All intense experiences, deep awarenesses, completed actions end up “in the red,” and Archontic influence may be described as a peculiar “tax on depth.”
+Any prolonged, serious effort demands from the human being continuous concentration and holds attention within a single channel — and this, of course, means direct losses for the “Archontic economy.”
+Therefore any forms of sustained concentration of attention (reading books, study, prayer, practice) are structurally placed at a disadvantage: they are, as it were, burdened with an additional tax, since they are always accompanied by ever-increasing fatigue, boredom, social pressure of the “don’t overthink it” and “why do you even need that” kind.
+Under such conditions, deep attention increasingly becomes a “psychic luxury,” which fewer and fewer people can “afford” without inner or outer “sanctions.”

-And it is clear that such a mechanism of “attention lending” is fraught with falling into “debt pits,” when an unwatched season of a popular series, a missed stream, an unopened feed — is experienced as a debt to one’s own pleasure system.
+And it is clear that such a mechanism of “attention lending” is fraught with falling into “debt pits,” when an unwatched season of a popular series, a missed stream, an unopened feed are experienced as a debt to one’s own pleasure-system.

-Of course, as long as the manifested world exists, the Archons will remain in it as an inevitable external system of administration.
-However, it is important to remember that within the bounds of one’s own life, each person has the right to conduct their own accumulation of those actions and events in which attention is invested not in maintaining habitual, encouraged slumber, but in creativity, in creating that which has not existed before, in experiencing to such depths where their attention has not yet descended.
-Where we go against the logic of Archontic exchange — we read what is not trendy, we pray or practice when “there’s no time,” we honestly do work that no one will rate with likes — there, attention becomes a free gift again.
-And the more such investments a person makes, the less they are merely a battery in someone else’s system of consumption and the more they become a being that determines which worlds will be born and held in being by its attention.
+Of course, as long as the manifested world exists, the Archons will remain within it as an inevitable external system of administration.
+Yet it is important to remember that within the bounds of one’s own life, each person retains the right to conduct his own accumulation of those actions and events in which attention is invested not in maintaining the habitual and the rewarded sleep, but in creativity: in the making of what has not yet existed; in experiencing to such depths where his attention has not yet descended.
+Where we go against the logic of Archontic exchange — reading what is not trendy, praying or practicing when there is “no time,” honestly doing work that no one will reward with likes — there attention again becomes not a resource, but a free gift.
+And the more such investments a person makes, the less he is merely a battery in someone else’s system of consumption, and the more he becomes a being who himself determines which worlds will be born and sustained in being by his attention.

 Good day.